dg/ftp-deployment/readme.md

 project.pp[jx] - ignore files or folders 'project.ppj' and 'project.ppx'
 ```

-Before the upload starts and after it finishes, you can execute commands or call your scripts on
+Before the upload starts, after it finishes and after all jobs, you can execute commands or call your scripts on
-the server (see `before` and `after`), which can, for example, switch the server to a maintenance mode.
+the server (see `before`, `afterupload`, `after`), which can, for example, switch the server to a maintenance mode.
 If you use php-config - you can run lambda function with deployment environment.

 Syncing a large number of files attempts to run in (something like) a transaction: all files are